Government agents have arrested members of a human trafficking ring in a simultaneous bust operation in Bulucan, Caloocan City and Zamboanga City.

 The syndicate was well known for hiring young Filipinas as domestic helpers in Lebanon and across Europe.

-Reports shows that young Filipinas were instructed to aquire tourist visas, and with the help of Bureau of Immigration officers the women were smuggled to Sandakan, Sabah, Malaysia and other points via Zamboanga City.
+Reports shows that young Filipinas were instructed to acquire tourist visas, and with the connivance of BI officers the women were smuggled to Sandakan, Sabah, Malaysia and other points via Zamboanga City.
 The girls were then moved on to to Lebanon with the assistance of corrupt BI officers.

 Many of the girls had paid large sums of money for the placement fee from the illegal recruitment scheme.

-On Monday, the government agents in co-ordination with the Department of Justice, the Department of Social Welfare and Development and the Visayan Forum Foundation, Inc. launched the simultaneous operations in Zamboanga City, San Jose del Monte City in Bulacan and Camarin, Caloocan City.
+On Monday, the government agents in co-ordination with the Department of Justice, the Department of Social Welfare and Development and the Visayan Forum Foundation launched the simultaneous operations in Zamboanga City, San Jose del Monte City in Bulacan and Camarin, Caloocan City.

-Arrested in the operations were Srieh and his wife Matagay, two BI officers identified as Joey Escobar and Fedel Mendoza, along with two other immigration personal that were not immediately identified.
+Arrested in the operations were Srieh and his wife Matagay, two BI officers identified as Joey Escobar and Fedel Mendoza, along with two unnamed BI personnel.